RoboticsLabURJC/2019-tfm-omar-garrido/docs/_pages/install.md

 ### rs_rgbd.launch
 A copy of the original rs_rgbd.launch from realsense2_camera.
 Use to change parameters without modifying the original launch file.

+### ros_difodo_TUM_evaluation_file
+Runs rosify_difodo and odometry_evaluation_file_creator, both configured to work together and with TUM dataset, creating a groundtruth that can be used for comparison later.

 ### Information visualization: Logs, topics...